pkellner/pkellner/src/content/blog/2024-05-10-running-react-19-from-a-cdn-and-using-esm.sh.md

 import ReactDOMClient from "https://esm.sh/react-dom@19.0.0-beta-04b058868c-20240508/client/?dev"
 ```

-And from that it's clear what you import into your HTML.
+From that, it's clear what you need to import into your HTML.

-Hope this helps! (back to my regularly scheduled programming)
+**Hope this helps!** (back to my regularly scheduled programming)